onatkarabulut/Python-for-Machine-Learning/README.md

 # Python-for-Machine-Learning
-This repo are related the Global Ai Hub DL bootcamp and certificate.
+This repo are related the Global Ai Hub DL bootcamp.